charlielobster/CFD_MD_AI_Project_2025/README.md

 Got error: `unknown or invalid runtime name: nvidia`

-Configured the Docker Daemon to recognize the nvidia runtime:
+Configure the Docker Daemon to recognize the nvidia runtime.

-added:
+Add:

 ```
 {